ParallelMaths/parallel/pages/7-07-build-your-own-plane.md

 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

-As most of you will have a half-term coming up, this Parallelogram is longer than usual and has a couple of extra questions.
-And your next parallelogram will be in __two weeks time__.

 ## 1. Palindromic products

 This is a cute pattern.